daytonn/architecture-js/README.md

 ## Default Configurtaion
 The `myapp.blueprint` file is the configuration file for your project.
 The default config file looks something like this

 	blueprint: default
 	src_dir: src
 	build_dir: lib
 	asset_root: ../
 	output: compressed
+	template_dir: templates
+	template_namespace: templates
-    name: myapp
+	name: MyApp

 ### blueprint
-The project's `blueprint` is the scaffolding framework your application is based on.
-The default blueprint is `default` which is a bare bones layout for simple javascript libraries.
-It has one directory for source files (src), and a build directory named "lib" for distributable code.
-Other blueprints can be plugged in to support other architectures.
-These blueprints extend the basic project template and can have their own templates, compilation tasks, and project scaffolding.
-Third party blueprints may have many of their own properties and layouts, but all ArchitectureJS projects will share this same core properties contained in this default blueprint.
+The project's `blueprint` is the framework your application is based on.
+The default blueprint is `default` which is a bare bones layout useful for simple javascript libraries (ie. underscore.js, backbone.js).
+Other blueprints can be used to support any application architecture you prefer.
+Blueprints are simple `Ruby` classes which extend the basic blueprint.
+Custom blueprints can have unique properties and scaffolding, but all ArchitectureJS projects will share this same core properties contained in this default blueprint (even if they are not used).

 ### src_dir
-The `src_dir` is the directory or directories where the source files to be compiled into the `build_dir` are kept.
+The `src_dir` is the target path or paths where `architect` will search for files to be compiled.
 By default the `src_dir` is usually a single directory represented as a string:

     src_dir: src

-However the src_dir can be multiple directories.
-To compile the files in the three directories named "classes", "widgets", and "plugins", src_dir would be an array:
+However the src_dir can be multiple paths.
+To search for source files in three directories named "classes", "widgets", and "plugins", `src_dir` would be an array:

     src_dir: [classes, widgets, plugins]